chilli007123/Dissertation/Proposal.md

-## To what extent can Windows Defender detect malicious code where evasion techniques are used?
+# To what extent can Windows Defender detect malicious code where evasion techniques are used?

 Student: Charles Graham
 Supervisor: Dr Daniel Goldsmith

-# Project Topic:
+## Project Topic:

-*Overall good background to the topic, gives nice context*

 Within the cyber world there is a constant battle between virus and antivirus software.
 Due to computers evolving at an exponential rate, so are the techniques of virus development and mitigation.
 I want to understand the extent to which the stock antivirus system Windows Defender is able to prevent malicious executables from being run on a stock windows machine.